Tax on Private Pensions (AKA, Defined Contribution or Money Purchase pensions)

 Taxable income / scheme income / annuity income / drawdown income

-All UK pension schemes, whether occupational (from group / workplace arrangements) or personal (from individual arrangements) will pay taxable pension income via a PAYE system.
-Basically, they will try to deduct the correct amount of tax before payment is made to the member (you) and pay this across to HMRC on your behalf. this avoids complicated paperwork such as self-assessments.
+All UK pension schemes, whether occupational (from group / workplace arrangements) or personal (from individual arrangements) will pay taxable pension income via the PAYE (pay as you earn) system.
+Basically, they will try to deduct the correct amount of tax before payment is made to the member (you) and pay this across to HMRC on your behalf.
+This avoids complicated paperwork such as self-assessment and should help avoid big tax bills.

-HMRC will provide the payroll operator with a “tax code” based on the members individual circumstances. (all in a very similar way to how an employer would pay your wages)
+HMRC will provide the payroll operator (ie: the pension company) with a “tax code” based on the members individual circumstances.
+(All in a very similar way to how an employer would pay your wages).

 When could I pay more tax?
 (Emergency tax codes)